okfn/opendatahandbook-old/pt_BR/_sources/glossary.txt

     A system that allows outsiders to be granted access to databases without overloading either system.

-  Attribution Licence
-    A licence that requires that the original source of the licensed material is cited (attributed).

   Attribution License
-    See :term:`Attribution Licence`.
+    A license that requires that the original source of the licensed material is cited (attributed).

   Data protection legislation
     Data protection legislation is not about protecting the data,